 Resolver’s processing activities are allocated among personnel that are organized along functional lines.
 The reporting lines are depicted in the organization chart below:

-Resolver has appointed a Chief Information Security Officer (CISO) who is responsible for security, technology, infrastructure and reports directly into the CEO.
-The CISO, CEO and executives are aware of the controls set within the organization and their importance.
-An approval process is in place in order to approve and implement technical policies and processes between the CISO and CEO.
-On an annual basis, the Resolver Executive team reviews policies to ensure that controls continue to be effective and verify that all changes and new policies adhere to how Resolver operates within its control set.
+Resolver has appointed a Chief Information Security Officer (CISO) who is responsible for security, technology, infrastructure and reports directly into the President Executive.
+The CISO, President Executive and executives are aware of the controls set within the organization and their importance.
+An approval process is in place in order to approve and implement technical policies and processes between the CISO and President Executive.
+On an annual basis, the Resolver Executive team reviews policies to ensure that controls continue to be effective and verify that changes and new policies adhere to how Resolver operates within its control set.

 Resolver monitors resourcing and staffing through the semi-annual assessment of employee qualification alignment with entity objectives.
 As part of this process, management and employees formally evaluate, discuss, and recognize performance over the last half-year and set goals and priorities for the next half-year.
 Management further reviews operational plans and goals for the coming period to assess alignment of resources and employee skill sets.